Moore Park, New South Wales: Commercial area

 Moore Park is the former location of the Royal Agricultural Society's Sydney Showground, which hosted the annual Sydney Royal Easter Show until 1998.
-It moved to Homebush Bay (the site of the 2000 Olympics).
+It moved to Homebush Bay (the site of the 2000 Summer Olympics).
 The old showgrounds have since been redeveloped as Fox Studios, now Disney Studios Australia, a commercial venture designed at supporting Australia's film industry.
 The Entertainment Quarter is a retail, dining and entertainment precinct beside the studios.
 It contains cinemas, live venues, restaurants, cafes, pubs, and retailers of fashion and homewares.
-The Farmer's Market operates every Wednesday and Saturday in the old showground showing.
+The Farmer's Market also operates every Wednesday and Saturday in the old showground showing.

 The south-western corner of the suburb boasts the Supa Centre Moore Park on South Dowling Street.
 It specialises in showrooms for home furnishings and home renovations.
 This was the site of the former Dowling Street depot for trams.

 Transport

 The Eastern Distributor and Anzac Parade are major arterial roads on the western border of the suburb.
 Transdev John Holland operate frequent bus services to Moore Park from the Sydney CBD.
 Special services for sporting events from Central railway station have been replaced by services on the CBD and South East Light Rail from December 2019.

-On 13 December 2012, the NSW Government announced a commitment to build a $1.6 billion light rail from Circular Quay down George Street to Central station, then across to Moore Park and down Anzac Parade.
-South of Moore Park the line splits into two branches – one continuing down Anzac Parade to the nine ways at Kensington, and the other heading to Randwick via Alison Road.
-Construction commenced in 2015 and services commenced on the Randwick branch to Moore Park in December 2019.
+Moore Park is served by the CBD and South East Light Rail.
+The line originates in the Sydney CBD then heads across to Moore Park and under a specially constructed tunnel below Anzac Parade.
+South of Moore Park the line splits into two branches – one continuing down Anzac Parade to Kingsford, and the other heading to Randwick via Alison Road.
+Services commenced on the Randwick branch to Moore Park in December 2019.

+The light rail stop is directly opposite Sydney Girls High School and within walking distance of Sydney Football Stadium, Sydney Cricket Ground and The Entertainment Quarter.